This policy establishes acceptable means of commercial solicitation on the campus of Bridgewater State University.

 - Commercial solicitation may not interfere or compete with the commercial operations of Bridgewater State University or contractual relations with its affiliates; or infringe upon the university’s trademarks or other intellectual property rights.

-- Commercial solicitation activities are prohibited in college residence halls and academic or administrative buildings and may not interfere with instruction, the orderly operation of the university and the maintenance of its grounds; obstruct the free flow of pedestrian or vehicular traffic; use sound amplification equipment; or in any way interfere with the rights of other persons on university property.
+- Commercial solicitation activities are prohibited in university residence halls and academic or administrative buildings and may not interfere with instruction, the orderly operation of the university and the maintenance of its grounds; obstruct the free flow of pedestrian or vehicular traffic; use sound amplification equipment; or in any way interfere with the rights of other persons on university property.